 - The morning will consist of Cooking Class 2 followed by lunch on the foods prepared in class.

-- Four days/ three nights at a villa accommodation, based on double occupancy with private bath.
+- Four days and three nights at a villa accommodation, based on double occupancy with ensuite private bath.

-- Full course Chef’s Tasting Menu on your first night arrival with half bottle of wine.
+- Full course Chef’s welcome dinner on your first night arrival with half bottle of wine.
 (Additional wine, beverages, after-dinner liqueurs and caffè available at a surcharge).

-- 2 hands-on cooking classes featuring Tuscan classics with full course lunch or dinner following.
+- 2 hands-on cooking classes featuring Tuscan classics with full course lunch or dinner following including the foods that were prepared in the cooking class.
 Award winning wine from the property included.